Kid-Friendly Charcuterie Board

 I hate double dipping and I hate when people touch everything on the platter before they decide what they want.
 I also know that adults do this more often than children do.
 To prevent dipping directly into the dips, I included tiny spoons that I received as a present many years ago.
 I also only put a small amount of dip into mini glass bowls so the rest of the dip could stay in the refrigerator until we needed more.

-It was such a pretty board that it just drew you in to eat from it.
-So, having everything sliced to the perfect finger food size allowed you to dip once and move on to a different food.
+It was such a pretty good quality board that it just drew you in to eat the healthy snacks from it.
+So, having the fun foods sliced to the perfect finger food size allowed you to dip once and move on to different yummy foods.

 What Should I Put My Foods On?

-You can use any platter you have laying around your house or you could purchase something new.
-My mom had a really pretty Christmas platter that I decided to use, but any shape or size would work.
+You can use any platter or cute wooden boards you have laying around your house or you could purchase something new.
+My mom has a really pretty Christmas platter that I decided to use, but any fun shapes or sizes would work.

-Amazon has these beautiful platters that you could use and you have the option to organize your foods anyway you wish.
+Amazon has these beautiful platters that you could use, and you have the option to organize your foods anyway you wish on your appetizer boards.

-If you want to put only a little bit of dip out at a time like I did, I suggest getting mini bowls to serve it in.
-I really love my porcelain ramekins dessert bowls because they can be used for so many different things.
+If you want to put only a little bit of dip out at a time like I did, I suggest getting small bowls to serve it in.
+I really love my porcelain small ramekins dessert bowls because they can be used for so many different things.
+Amazon sells some great small ramekins for your easy kid-friendly charcuterie board.

-Add in some mini spoons to serve the dips , and you are all set!
+Add in some of these mini spoons to serve the dips, and you are all set!

 What is the Best Way to Organize the Foods?

 I will be honest; I did not plan how I would organize my board ahead of time.
-I had all my foods cut up and I just set them on the board so that everything would fit.
+I had all my kid-friendly foods cut up and I just set them on the board so that everything would fit.
 I tried not to put the vegetables together or the fruits together or the cheese together.
-I really wanted to separate everything to give the board dimension.
+I really wanted to separate everything to give the board dimension, but there is no wrong way to organize your board.

 The very last item I added was sprinkling the cashews around in the empty spaces.
 I thought this would fill in all the spaces and utilize every inch of the board.